-A downward trend in the incidence and number of cases of tuberculosis (TB) began to emerge between 2009 and 2014.
-This may be linked to increased access to ART for HIV-positive people vulnerable to tuberculosis (TB) (especially if not on ART).
+Linked to the declining HIV/Aids prevalence, a downward trend in the incidence and number of cases of tuberculosis (TB) began to emerge between 2009 and 2014.
 TB in Cape Town is exacerbated by poverty and urbanisation, which results in overcrowding, challenges with treatment adherence and substance abuse.
-Drug-resistant strains of TB (multidrug-resistant [MDR] and extensively drug-resistant [XDR]) present an ongoing challenge.
+Drug-resistant strains of TB (multidrug-resistant [MDR] and extensively drug-resistant [XDR]) present a new challenge.16

-Illiteracy levels among Cape Town's adult population more than halved in the period 1996 to 2016, having dropped from 4,2% to 2%.
-Although not a local government mandate, Cape Town generally performed better than the rest of the country in terms of education.
+Illiteracy levels among Cape Town's adult population more than halved in the period 2001 to 2014.
+Although not a local government mandate, Cape Town has generally performed better than the rest of the country in terms of education.17